Limits of Information Flow Between Classically Interacting Particles: Two Particles With A Springlike Coupling

 \section{Two Particles With A Springlike Coupling}

-We now consider one final model in which the mutual information is tractable: An interaction between two one-dimensional particles that exchange energy through a quadratic (springlike) potential.
+We now consider a model in which the mutual information can be computed for arbitrary times $t$: An interaction between two one-dimensional particles that exchange energy through a quadratic (springlike) potential, as shown in FIGURE~\ref{fig:diagram}(b).
+This model has also been considered in the stochastic thermodynamics literature, for instance in \cite{Herpich2020}, although we do not make use of thermal sources in this work.
 Call the particles $\Xparticle$ and $\Yparticle$, with masses $m$ and $M$, respectively.
 We imagine that the particles pass through each other without effect.
-The Hamiltonian for such a system can be written,
+The Hamiltonian for such a system can be written as, \be H = \frac{P_X^2}{2m} + \frac{P_Y^2}{2M} + \frac{1}{2}k(X - Y)^2 \ee where $k$ is the spring constant, setting the coupling strength between the particles. $X(t)$ and $Y(t)$ are the positions of the $\Xparticle$ and $\Yparticle$ particles respectively.
+The dynamics of this system are linear and can be written as, \be \dot{\xv}_t = \Amat \xv_t. \ee where, \be \xv_t\equiv \left (